James Washington Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 - Washington has been the target of 44 of his team's 620 passing attempts this season, or 7.1% of the target share.

-- Washington (eight red zone targets) has been the recipient of 8.6% of his team's 93 red zone pass attempts.
+- With eight targets in the red zone this season, Washington has been on the receiving end of 8.6% of his team's 93 red zone pass attempts.

-- The Steelers have called a pass in 61.9% of their plays from scrimmage this year while running the ball 38.1% of the time.
+- The Steelers have thrown the football in 61.9% of their plays from scrimmage this year while staying on the ground 38.1% of the time.
 This offensive attack ranks 21st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Washington's matchup with the Ravens.